 Trainees will be expected to attend a set number of regional training days throughout the training year in addition to local teaching at their trust.
-Each school has a minimum number of events trainees are expected to attend in order to achieve a successful outcome at their ACRP.
+For HEE KSS trainees are expected to attend a minimum of four in order to achieve a successful outcome at their ACRP.

-Regional training days should be booked through the School of Psychiatry and can be found on the KSS events calendar webpage.
-To attend a regional training day, you should book study leave with your trust according to their notice period, usually a minimum of six weeks.
+Regional training days should be booked through the School of Obstetrics and Gynaecology and can be found on the KSS events calendar webpage.
+To attend a regional training day, you should book study leave with your trust according to their notice period.
 If trainees are unable to attend, the school must be given a valid reason for non-attendance.
 This may include:

 - the Trust being unable to release a trainee from service (if this recurs, contact should be made with the school)

 - pre-booked leave (although trainees shouldn’t make a habit of this)

 - working nights

 Trainees’ attendance or non-attendance at each event will be noted and made available to the ARCP panel.
 The reasons above will be taken into account by the panel, providing they are valid.

 Note – trainees must book their place before attending.
 Trainees who do not book a place may be turned away due to capacity.

 Trainees who have booked, but can no longer attend, should aim to give their school at least 48 hours’ notice so that another trainee can attend in their place.
 Trainees who do not attend and fail to give a valid reason beforehand may be reported to their Training Programme Director (TPDs).

 From 2018, the study leave budget has no longer been assigned as an annual allowance for each doctor.
 This followed negotiation between trainee representatives, the BMA and HEE.
 The trainee representatives argued that this was too inflexible and did not take account of variation across years of training, and across specialities.